Regular Expressions

 Miscellaneous

-• \%V match inside visual area only
+• \%V match inside the visual area only

 • s/\%V10/20/g replaces 10 with 20 only inside the visual area